 With P2P systems, we can remove them from the picture altogether.
 If we decentralize the sharing economy, you become the user, the host and the network itself.
 As peers, we are incentivised to contribute time, files, resources or services and are rewarded accordingly, with no one taking a cut.
 Decentralised P2P networks are transparent, secure and truly community-run systems.

 A strange sharing economy infographic by Morgan Stanely, who thinks everything can be shared – including pets?
 Source.

 Jordan Ritter (Napster’s founding architect), was quoted in a Fortune article:

 “As technologists, as hackers, we were sharing content, sharing data all the time.
 If we wanted music… It was still kind of a pain in the ass to get that stuff.
 So Fanning had a youthful idea: Man, this sucks.
 I’m bored, and I want to make something that makes this easier.

 Napster soon became the target of a lawsuit for distributing copyrighted music at a large scale, and was consequently shut down just 2 years later.
 Yet this “clever-if-crude piece of software” demonstrated new possibilities for Internet-based applications, and “transformed the Internet into a maelstrom, definitively proving the web’s power to create and obliterate value…”

-While digital networking has led to an unprecedented evolution of our social and professional lives, the potential of P2P to power those daily interactions took much of a backseat as the internet started to take off in the early 2000’s.
-While protocols of the early internet were founded upon decentralized and peer-to-peer mechanisms, centralized alternatives eventually took over.
+While digital networking has led to an unprecedented evolution of our social and professional lives, the potential of peer networks to power those daily interactions took much of a backseat as the web started to take off in the early 2000’s.
+While protocols of the early Web 1.0 were founded upon decentralized and peer-to-peer mechanisms, centralised alternatives eventually took over.